japa/japa.dev/content/runner/introduction.md

 2. First, the `configure` method is called to configure the tests runner.
 3. Then the `run` method is called, which uses the configuration options and runs all the tests accordingly.

 Since the execution of tests is not abstracted behind a CLI.
-You can open the `bin/test.js` file and make any customizations you want.
+You can open the `bin/test.js` file and make any customizations you want before running the tests.